Dew claws on dogs: Keep them or clip them?

 Step 2: To prevent infections, the skin around the dew claw will be disinfected.

-Step 3: The entire toe will then be removed with surgical scissors cutting quickly through skin, muscle and bone.
+Step 3: The entire toe will then be removed with surgical scissors cutting quickly through the skin, muscle and bone.

 Step 4: After the dew claw has been removed, the wound will be stitched up with dissolving or non-dissolving sutures.